physiopy/peakdet/docs/user_guide/processing.rst

     >>> data = operations.interpolate_physio(data, target_fs=250.)
     >>> print(data)
     Physio(size=6000, fs=250.0)

+Note that the size of the data decreased by a factor of four (24000 to 6000), the same as the decrease in sampling rate.

 Data can also be upsampled via interpolation, though care must be taken in interpreting the results of such a procedure: